Create multiple cloud servers via OpenStack CLI

 Optional: add an SSH key to the service user.

-Use the Configure OpenStack CLI subsection with OS tools or Configure OpenStack CLI in the Docker container of the OpenStack CLI instructions.
+Use the Configure OpenStack CLI using OS tools or Configure OpenStack CLI in a Docker container subsection of the OpenStack CLI instructions.

-If you have already configured the OpenStack CLI, run it.
+If you have already configured OpenStack CLI, run it.

 2. Optional: add a public SSH key to the service user